viper-adnan/Warez/README.md

 - [How to download paid Fonts for free](https://anonym.to/?https://old.reddit.com/r/Piracy/comments/8tqfg6/how_to_download_paid_fonts_for_free/) - Post by /u/Bebhio on how to use clever Google searches to find fonts online.
 - [Tomato.to](https://anonym.to/?https://tomato.to/) - Supports Shutterstock, Gettyimages, Adobestock, Fotolia, Vectorstock, iStockphoto, PNGTree & PicFair.
 - [Web4Sync](https://anonym.to/?https://web4sync.com/) - Forum with DDL links catering to web development, graphics design, 3D animation, and photography.
+- [Get the font](https://anonym.to/?http://getthefont.com) - Free and premium fonts.

 **[`^        back to top        ^`](#readme)**